lukaselflein/generate_distributed_structure/README.md

 * `poisson_bolzmann_distribution.py`: generate potential and densities

 ### Usage
+So far, most scripts are not meant as standalone programs.
+For usage examples have a look at the notebooks, `showcase_poisson_bolzman_distribution.ipynb` is a good candidate.

 If you can't get the notebooks to run of the box, set up an environment for them:
 ```bash
 mkdir env